Fragment Screening & Fragment-Based Drug Discovery Services

 First-In-Class Aqilion TAK1 Kinase Inhibitor

 Aqilion’s Alnitak program is aimed to discover and develop an inhibitor of TAK1 kinase, a central switch for inflammatory signals and activation of several inflammatory cytokines.
-A successful application of structure-based drug design, compound synthesis, and evaluation was performed within an integrated drug discovery program to develop first-in-class TAK1 kinase inhibitors.
+A successful application of fragment-based drug design, compound synthesis, and evaluation was performed within an integrated drug discovery program to develop first-in-class TAK1 kinase inhibitors.
 The project was conducted in close collaboration by three partners: SARomics Biostructures, Red Glead Discovery, and Aqilion.
 Subsequently, Aqilion entered into an exclusive license agreement and strategic research partnership with Merck to discover, develop, and commercialize small-molecule inhibitors of TAK1.

 See also our blog post on this issue.